 When it comes to hotels, cancellation is a non-issue because I always book the most flexible rate.

 Flight expenses, on the other hand, are less flexible.
 If you book your flights with miles, you also have to deal with the caveat that most policies provide limited coverage for the reinstatement of miles.
-Whereas some of the major airlines would charge you upwards of $150 for miles to get your miles reinstated (for example, American Airlines), the reinstatement of miles coverage is often capped.
+Whereas some of the major airlines would charge you upwards of $150 to get your miles reinstated (for example, American Airlines), the reinstatement of miles coverage is often capped.
 I’ve seen policies with ridiculously low coverage cap at $50 or $100, so it’s important to understand that travel insurance won’t cover everything.

 My Focus: Medical Coverage